 CONFIRMATION OF SUCCESSFUL INCIDENT RECTIFICATION (F)

-In case the incident has been rectified by the concerned country and the RWC has been informed (Part E), the RWC will check whether the incident ticket can be closed or has to be kept open due to still ongoing non-compliance.
+In case the incident has been rectified by the concerned country and the RWC has been informed (Part E), the RWC will check whether the incident ticket can be closed or has to be kept open due to still ongoing non-compliance and under-performance compared to the WDQMS Performance Targets.
 In case of still ongoing non-compliance the RWC will ask the NFP to take further actions, to be recorded in Part E. If the RWC decides that the incident ticket can be closed, the RWC will add a closing date and time to the IM ticket (Part F), inform the NFP point as well as the issue reporter and archive the ticket as ‘resolved incident’ in the Ticket Summary (update the date and Part of IMS, set ticket status to closed).

 Incident Escalation Procedures